-B. Submission process
+B. Submission Process

-Applicants must follow instructions in this NOFA, the online application, and the CDBG Program Guidelines.
-The Department strongly encourages Applicants have these documents on hand when completing the application.
+Applicants must follow instructions in this NOFA, the online application, and the CDBG program Guidelines.
+The Department strongly encourages Applicants to have all required documents on hand when completing the application.
 Failure to follow instructions and submit all required documentation will result in disqualification.
 Once submitted, applications must stand on their own.
 It is the Applicant's responsibility to ensure that the submitted application is clear, complete, and accurate.
 Department staff may request clarifying information but are unable to accept any new documentation that would provide an unfair advantage over other applications.
+It is strongly recommended that all documents be reviewed and saved to their own electronic files PRIOR to submission.

 The CDBG Application and all required attachments must be submitted to the Department through the eCivis Grants Network Portal.
-Applicants must certify that all information is true and complete to the best of their knowledge, on penalty of perjury.
+Applicants must certify that all information is true and complete to the best of their knowledge, under penalty of perjury Per 83 FR 5848 "Any person who knowingly makes a false claim or statement to HUD may be subject to civil or criminal penalties under 18 U.S.C. §287, 1001 and 31 U.S.C. §3729."

 Applicants that do not have an account with eCivis should log into the eCivis portal.
 Use the "Create an account" option to initiate a profile.
-See the available training on the CDBG webpage to learn how to open a.
+See the available training on the CDBG webpage to learn how to open an account.
 There is no cost associated with an eCivis account.